sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to PostgreSQL.md

     A second detail to keep in mind is NULLs vs. empty strings.
 In PostgreSQL, they are handled differently.
 This is a small distinction in Oracle that can be overlooked leading to incomplete query results.

 3. We will need to edit the procedure's parameter list, and we can do this by using a refcursor.
-Replace the existing last parameter of the procedure
+Replace the existing last parameter of the procedure:

     ![Screenshot showing old SP parameter list.](./media/proc-param-list.PNG "Old parameter list")

-    with this
+    with this:

     ![Screenshot showing new SP parameter list.](./media/proc-param-list-new.png "New parameter list")

 4. A useful PostgreSQL extension that facilitates greater compatibility with Oracle database objects is **orafce**, which is provided with Azure Database for PostgreSQL.
 To enable it: navigate to pgAdmin, enter your master password, and connect to your PostgreSQL instance.
-Then, enter the following command into the query editor and execute it.
+Then, enter the following command into the query editor and execute it:

     ```sql
     CREATE EXTENSION orafce;